-In Cross-Country Skiing where a maximum of 310 athletes will compete, Norway, Russia and Canada have named their teams which include aces such as Petter Northug, Marit Bjoergen (both NOR), Alexander Legkov (RUS) and Alex Harvey (CAN).
+In Cross-Country Skiing where a maximum of 310 athletes will compete, many nations including Norway, USA, Sweden and Finland have named their teams which include aces such as Martin Johnsrud Sundby, Marit Bjoergen, Heidi Weng (all NOR), Alex Harvey (CAN), Krista Parmakoski (FIN), Charlotte Kalla and Stina Nilsson (both SWE).

-27th January 2014 marks the deadline for National Olympic Committees to formally enter their 2014 Olympic Teams with the Sochi 2014 Organising Committee.
+28th January 2018 marks the deadline for National Olympic Committees to formally enter their Olympic Team nominations to the PyeongChang 2018 Organising Committee.

 To follow up-to-date news on the nomination of Olympic Teams, visit the FIS discipline channels.